jdpieck/oasis-align/oasis-align.typ

-  assert(check-fraction(min-frac), message: "Minimum fraction must be between 0 and 1!") assert(range.last() - range.first() > min-frac, message: "The range must me larger than the minimum-fraction") assert(type(tolerance) == length, message: "Tolerance must be a length!") assert(force1 == none or force2 == none, message: "You cannot force the dimension of item1 and item2 at the sane time!") assert(force1 == none or check-fraction(force1), message: "The forced dimension must be given in terms of a fraction!") assert(force2 == none or check-fraction(force2), message: "The forced dimension must be given in terms of a fraction!")
+  assert(check-fraction(min-frac), message: "Minimum fraction must be between 0 and 1!") assert(range.last() - range.first() > min-frac, message: "The range must me larger than the minimum-fraction") assert(type(tolerance) == length, message: "Tolerance must be a length!") assert(forced-frac == none or check-fraction(forced-frac), message: "The forced dimension must be given in terms of a fraction!")

   // Debug functions